-By default, that image people see next to your email in their inbox will be the first character of your company's name.
-Alternatively, it may look like this:
+By default, that image people see next to your email in their inbox will be the first character of your company’s name.

 Occasionally we get asked how to add a logo so that it will appear next to your email messages in the end-user’s inbox instead.
 Unfortunately, this is not something you (or we) control exclusively as part of the email sending process but rather it is determined by the recipient’s inbox provider or email client.

 When sending from G-Suite, Gmail will use the sender’s profile image as you would expect.
 When sending from non-Gmail sources, you used to be able to signal which image to use by uploading it to a Google+ account but those days are long gone.
 These days, Gmail will use your BIMI configuration to determine which image to show.